Historical Documents:

 Medicaid Opinion on House Bill 405 PDF

-This is a legal opinion from Terry S. Coleman, Esq. of Ropes and Gray, 1900 K Street, NW, Washington, D.C.
+This is a legal opinion obtained by Charles Arndt from Terry S. Coleman, Esq. of Ropes and Gray, 1900 K Street, NW, Washington, D.C.
 20036.
 Mr. Coleman was legal Counsel and an Assistant Director of the Health Care Financing Administration (HCFA) the predecessor to the Centers for Medicare and Medicaid Services (CMS) under the Reagan and Bush I administrations.
 The opinion, from his extensive federal Medicaid background and experience, stated that both H.B.
 94 and 405 as enacted by the Ohio General Assembly in 2001 were consistent with federal Medicaid policies and practices.

 Illinois Waiver Policy and Fiscal Analysis Recommendations PDF

-In August 2006, PPIWDC conducted a thorough analysis, research and made significant recommendations to both the Illinois Division of Developmental Disabilities and the Illinois Institute for Public Policy for People with Disabilities on ways to reform policies, practices and funding toward best practices for the Illinois Home and Community based waiver for adults with developmental disabilities.
+In August 2006, Charles Arndt conducted a thorough analysis, research and made significant recommendations to both the Illinois Division of Developmental Disabilities and the Illinois Institute for Public Policy for People with Disabilities on ways to reform policies, practices and funding toward best practices for the Illinois Home and Community based waiver for adults with developmental disabilities.
 Over forty state HCBS waivers were reviewed to develop the final recommendations and benchmark Illinois with Ohio and Pennsylvania as comparable demographic states.

 Advancing Employment PDF